cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 By default, the stack deploys on an instance of type "Small" (s1.cw.small-1).
 A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Tarifs page](https://www.cloudwatt.com/fr/produits/tarifs.html) on the Cloudwatt website).

-Stack parameters, of course, are yours to tweak at your fancy. ansible/bootstrap.yml
+Stack parameters, of course, are yours to tweak at your fancy.

 ## What will you find in the repository

 Once you have cloned the github repository, you will find in the `bundle-trusty-zabbix/` directory:

 * `bundle-trusty-zabbix.heat.yml`: Heat orchestration template.
 It will be use to deploy the necessary infrastructure.
 * `stack-start.sh`: Stack launching script, which simplifies the parameters and secures the admin password creation.
-* `stack-get-url.sh`: Returns the floating-IP in a URansible/bootstrap.yml
+* `stack-get-url.sh`: Returns the floating-IP in a URL, which can also be found in the stack output.

+## Start-up

 ### Initialize the environment

 Have your Cloudwatt credentials in hand and click [HERE](https://console.cloudwatt.com/project/access_and_security/api_access/openrc/).